PowerDNS/pdns/docs/guides/basic-database.rst

 You currently don't have a backend configured in the configuration file.
 Add a :ref:`setting-launch` statement for the backend you want to use.

-If you are following this guide and using a MySQL database as a backend, please add the ``launch=gmysql`` instruction to pdns.conf.
+If you are following this guide and using an sqlite database as a backend, please add the ``launch=gsqlite3`` instruction to pdns.conf.

 Multiple IP addresses on your server, PowerDNS sending out answers on the wrong one, Massive amounts of 'recvfrom gave error, ignoring: Connection refused'
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~